 The European Multimedia Sector - consumers, business and regulation 2600-MSdz2EMSCBRen

-One of the purposes of this course is to identify specific dangers, advancements and opportunities that are presenting in the European Multimedia Sector.
-Among the discussed dangers are: persistent failure to protect minors on YouTube, appropriation of content and fake news of social media, infringements of privacy on Facebook, and internet addiction fuelled by the emergence of short form content.
-Advancements include: Netflix’s positive impact on the internalisation of content production and consumption within the EU, as do, albeit arguably, the introduction of short form content spearheaded by TikTok in 2020 and the recent diversification of subscription tiers by streaming platforms.
-New opportunities include: the creation of diverse multimedia-specific creative and managerial jobs; and the internalisation of job markets.
-Noted opportunities can also be found in the varied EU funding schemes available to ‘European’ business initiatives.
+The EMS is also the place of new opportunities such as the creation of diverse multimedia-specific creative and management jobs; and the internalisation and greater inclusiveness of job markets.
+Noted opportunities can also be found in the varied EU funding schemes available to ‘European’ business initiatives that span across digital sectors.
 Considering most recent developments, the course will also discuss the emergence of AI tools, which simultaneously pose dangers, facilitate advancements, and create opportunities for the future of multimedia and all its stake holders.

 Type of course